estoicodev/website-mauricodev/content/pages/thank-you.md

   robots: []
   extra: []
 ---

-Thank you for contacting us!
-We will get back in touch with you soon.
+Thank you for contacting me!
+I'll get back in touch with you soon.

 **Have a great day!**